 Even if you find your dream partner, who is everything you had hoped for and more, it is only a matter of time before you start to notice things about them that bother you.
 Maybe they don’t put the dishes away after you finish eating, or maybe they have trouble letting their guard down and showing their vulnerabilities.
 These kinds of situations have a way of turning into relationship challenges for couples.

 Rather than waiting around for the other shoe to drop, it is better to be prepared for overcoming relationship challenges.
 Because come they will, and if you stay in denial about turbulence in your romantic paradise, things can get out of hand.
-So, with insights from premarital and dating coach Geetarsh Kaur, let us look at some of the most common relationship challenges that people face and how to deal with them.
+So, with insights from premarital and dating coach Geetarsh Kaur, founder of The Skill School which specializes in building stronger relationships, let us look at some of the most common relationship challenges that people face and how to deal with them.

 What Are Challenges In A Relationship?